Neuropeptide Y Y1 receptor Structures Offer New Opportunities for Anti-obesity Drug Discovery

 SHANGHAI, April 19, 2018 /PRNewswire/ -- Obesity is a major public health concern.
 Each year, millions of people die from obesity related diseases, such as diabetes and cardiovascular disease.
-Neuropeptide Y (NPY) is the most powerful stimulant of food intake and this effect is primarily mediated by the Y1 receptor (Y1R).
+Neuropeptide Y (NPY) is a highly abundant neuropeptide in the central nervous system and participates in a variety of physiological activities, including appetite, energy homeostasis and vascular construction.
+Four different neuropeptide Y receptors, namely Y1, Y2, Y4 and Y5 receptors, have been identified in humans.
+NPY is the most powerful stimulant of food intake, and this effect is primarily mediated by the Y1 receptor (Y1R).
 Thus, Y1R serves as an important drug target for many human diseases, such as obesity, type 2 diabetes and metabolic syndrome.
 However, the clinical usage of Y1R ligands has been hampered by low potency and selectivity, poor brain penetration ability or lack of oral bioavailability.

-Recently, scientists from Shanghai Institute of Materia Medica (SIMM), Chinese Academy of Sciences (CAS), in collaboration with several groups based in Germany, United States, China and Sweden, determined the high-resolution atomic structures of human Y1R bound to two structurally diverse antagonists UR-MK299 and BMS-193885, providing a detailed molecular map of Y1R and invaluable insights into understanding the pharmacology of NPY receptor.
-The study was recently published in Nature.
+Recently, scientists from Shanghai Institute of Materia Medica (SIMM), Chinese Academy of Sciences (CAS), in collaboration with several groups based in Germany, United States, China and Sweden, determined the high-resolution atomic structures of human Y1R bound to two structurally diverse antagonists UR-MK299 and BMS-193885, providing a detailed molecular map of Y1R and invaluable insights into understanding the pharmacology of NPY receptors.
+The study was published online in Nature on April 18, 2018 (18:00PM, London time) titled "Structural basis of ligand binding modes at the neuropeptide Y Y1 receptor."

 The Y1R structures reveal, for the first time, the molecular details of an NPY receptor binding to its ligand at atomic level, and provide an accurate template for drug design targeting Y1R.
 The structures combined with mutagenesis, ligand binding and signaling studies elucidate the binding modes of Y1R to various antagonists and the molecular mechanisms of ligand selectivity in different NPY receptors.
 These findings offer new opportunities for anti-obesity drug discovery.